collective/ZopeEditManager/README.md

 ### Conclusion

 I hope you enjoy using this software.
-If you have any comments, suggestions or would like to report a bug, send an email with 'Zem' in the Subject line to the author:
+If you have any comments, suggestions or would like to report a bug, send an email with 'ZopeEditManager' in the Subject line to the author:

 Zachery Bir &lt;zbir@urbanape.com&gt;